 CRR serves as a safety net for customers, ensuring that banks have enough liquidity to handle a surge in demand for funds through withdrawals.
-Beyond that, the RBI is free to meet its other objectives and slash or increase the CRR, meaning that it can, from time to time, regulate the CRR required from banks to better control the flow of money in the economy.
-Since this objective is one that is subject to the dynamics of the economy, and therefore, to change, the cash reserve ratio is bound to go up or down periodically.
+Beyond that, the RBI is free to meet its other objectives and slash or increase the CRR.
+This means that it can regulate the CRR required from banks to control the flow of money in the economy from time to time.
+Since this objective is subject to the dynamics of the economy, and therefore, the cash reserve ratio will change periodically.

 Difference between CRR and SLR

-CRR and SLR are both components of the RBI’s monetary policy and while the CRR full form is Cash Reserve Ratio, SLR stands for Statutory Liquid Ratio.
-SLR describes the percentage of deposits a bank needs to keep as liquid assets, however, here, these funds are maintained not just in the form of cash, but gold, PSU bonds, government securities, and any asset specified by the RBI.
+CRR or Cash Reserve Ratio and SLR or Statutory Liquid Ratio are both components of the RBI’s monetary policy.
+SLR defines the percentage of deposits a bank needs to keep as liquid assets.
+However, the RBI specifies that these funds are maintained not just in cash form, but also in gold, PSU bonds, government securities, and other assets.

 - SLR = 18%

-The key differences between CRR and SLR can be summarised as:
+The key differences between CRR and SLR are as follows:

-Now that you know what is CRR and have some insight into how it impacts lending, investments, and the economy at large, proceed to make informed financial decisions.
+Now that you know what CRR is and have some insight into how it impacts lending, investments, and the economy at large, it is advisable to make well-informed financial choices.